-Each facility must monitor visitor entries and exits, ensure social distancing, and limit occupancy at all times to:
+SOCIAL DISTANCING Each facility must monitor visitor entries and exits, ensure social distancing, and limit occupancy at all times to:

-- 40% of the facility's maximum permitted occupancy as documented in its occupancy permit on record with the municipal building department or other municipal record holder - Facilities for which no permitted occupancy limitation is on record may allow up to 8 persons per 1,000 square feet of accessible indoor or outdoor space - In any case, no enclosed space within the facility shall exceed occupancy of 8 persons per 1,000 square feet

-All occupancy counts and calculations shall include visitors, staff, and other workers
+- 40% of the facility's maximum permitted occupancy as documented in its occupancy permit on record with the municipal building department or other municipal record holder - Facilities for which no permitted occupancy limitation is on record may allow 8 persons per 1,000 square feet of accessible indoor or outdoor space - In any case, no enclosed space within the facility may exceed occupancy of 8 persons per 1,000 square feet - All occupancy counts and calculations shall include visitors, staff, and other workers

 Arrange all equipment (weights, machines, treadmills, bikes, etc.) so exercise areas are spaced out at least 14 feet apart.
-If spacing of equipment is not possible, equipment must be blocked off or closed to maintain 14 feet of distancing.
-Spacing of machines may be adjusted to not less than 6 feet apart if barriers are installed
+Spacing of machines may be adjusted to at least 6 feet apart if barriers are installed